SkyBox Labs: Development

-SkyBox Labs collaborated with Relentless Software on their first title, Kinect Nat Geo TV, which was developed for Xbox 360 with Kinect.
+Midway through the development of the game, SkyBox Labs was contracted to produce some low-fidelity gameplay prototypes for Relentless Software's title, Kinect Nat Geo TV, which was developed for Xbox 360 with Kinect.
+None of the prototypes featured in the final product.
 It was published by Microsoft Studios and released on September 18, 2012.
 It received mostly positive reviews, scoring 78 out of 100 on review aggregator site Metacritic.

 SkyBox Labs continued working with Microsoft Studios after that, co-developing an expansion pack for Age of Empires II HD called The Forgotten with Forgotten Empires, which was released on November 7, 2013.
 They also worked on a remaster of Age of Mythology called Age of Mythology: Extended Edition, which was released on May 8, 2014, and received mixed reviews, scoring 66 out of 100 on Metacritic, they also co-developed a new expansion for Age of Mythology: Extended Edition called Tale of the Dragon together with Forgotten Empires, which was released on January 28, 2016.
 They also developed a remaster of Rise of Nations, Rise of Nations Extended Edition, released on June 12, 2014.

 On June 17, 2014, EA Sports UFC was a collaboration between EA Canada and SkyBox Games.
 It was the first UFC game after THQ lost the license and it was sold to Electronic Arts.
 Final product received mixed, but mostly positive reviews, with Xbox One version scoring 71 out of 100 on Metacritic and PlayStation 4 version scoring 69 out of 100.

 Their next work was a simulation, sandbox video game called Project Spark, co-developed with Team Dakota and published by Microsoft Studios.
 It was released on October 8, 2014.

 Japanese company DeNA published their next two video games, first being Military Masters for iOS and Android, which was released on December 4, 2014, and second being Protocol Zero for Samsung Gear VR, which was released on January 5, 2015.

 SkyBox Labs then developed and self-published Parade Runner for iOS and Android, which was released on April 9, 2015.
 Company is also working on a PC game called Lethal Tactics, which was released in Early Access on Steam on May 20, 2015.

 In 2018, after E3, SkyBox announced a new partnership with 343 Industries and Microsoft, where the studio will be co-developing Halo Infinite, the next major entry to the Halo franchise.

 SkyBox Labs was acquired by NetEase Games in January 2023.